-We have been working on the developmental and evolutionary sensory biology of coral reef fishes, North American freshwater fishes, cichlid fishes, deep sea fishes and elasmobranchs.
+We have been working on the developmental and evolutionary sensory biology of coral reef fishes, North and South American freshwater fishes, African cichlid fishes, deep sea fishes and elasmobranchs.
 Other projects currently in early stages are examining the functional morphology of neuromast size and shape, the organization of superficial neuromast arrays, and the effects of key environmental variables associated with climate change on the pattern and timing of lateral line development (stay tuned!).

 Sensory Biology of Coral Reef Fishes – Coral reef fishes live in well-lit waters and are generally considered to be visually-oriented.
 However, the diversity of sensory systems possessed by fishes and our appreciation of sensory integration in fishes demands that we ask fundamental questions about the non-visual senses and their roles in diverse behaviors.

-- The Laterophysic Connection of Butterflyfishes and Implications for Communication and Social Behavior – A diversity of teleost fishes have convergently evolved associations of the swim bladder with the inner ear (otophysic connections) that enhance the reception of sound.
+- The Laterophysic Connection of Butterflyfishes and Implications for Communication and Social Behavior – Many groups of teleost fishes have convergently evolved associations of the swim bladder with the inner ear (otophysic connections) that enhance the reception of sound.
 We described the comparative anatomy, development, and systematic significance of a unique swim bladder-lateral line linkage in butterflyfishes (Chaetodon), the laterophysic connection.
 The presence of anterior swim bladder extensions associated with the laterophysic connection were shown to enhance sensitivity to acoustic stimuli in the context of critical behaviors, including territoriality and social behavior in the field.
-Tricas and Webb (2016) reviewed their work on the morphology of the laterophysic connection, sound production and sound reception in butterflyfishes.
+Tricas and Webb (2016) reviewed their work on the morphology of the laterophysic connection, sound reception and sound production in butterflyfishes.
 Funded by NSF grants IBN 9603896 and IBN 0132607 to JFW.
 See: Butterflyfish Project page.

 - The Lateral Line System of Damselfishes, Wrasses, and Parrotfishes – The diversity and evolution of trunk canal phenotypes with respect to variation in body shape and lateral line scale morphology was examined (Webb PhD Dissertation 1988; Webb, 1990).